 After you signed up, you will be redirected to Uptime Robot’s easy to use dashboard.
 Here click on the Add New Monitor button.

-In the New Monitor set-up popup, you will have to input necessary details about your website.
+In the New Monitor set-up popup, you will have to input the necessary details about your website.

 Monitor Type: HTTP(s)

 Friendly Name: Friendly Name is to help you to identify any monitors.
-Useful for if you have multiple websites for your blog, e-commerce store, personal portfolio etc.
+Useful if you have multiple websites for your blog, e-commerce store, personal portfolio, etc.